stefanoverna/graphql8/guides/subscriptions/pusher_implementation.md

 )
 ```

-That prefix will be applied to GraphQL-related Pusher channel names.
+That prefix will be applied to GraphQL8-related Pusher channel names.
 (The prefix should begin with `private-`, as required by Pusher.)

 Then, in your [auth endpoint](https://pusher.com/docs/authenticating_users#implementing_private_endpoints), you can assert that the logged-in user matches the channel name: